 Relocating to a new home or city when you share parenting time and responsibilities with someone else may or may not require court involvement, depending on your circumstances.
 Regardless, there are obligations you must fulfill and rules you must follow to ensure your move complies with the law and court’s orders.

-A Toronto relocation lawyer could provide much-needed guidance and support throughout whatever procedures are necessary in your unique situation.
+A Toronto relocation lawyer like Paul Riley could provide much-needed guidance and support throughout whatever procedures are necessary for your unique situation.
 Call today to learn more.

 Paul Riley Law Office